From Salalah Oman a Happy Thanksgiving

 The floor of the mosque was inlaid marble with lovely patterns, inside there was a huge crystal chandelier, a pulpit with a sign above that gave the current time and date plus the times for prayer 5 times during that day.
 The floor was covered in a huge yellow rug with borders almost creating one big prayer rug with smaller sections for individuals to kneel.

-After the visit to the mosque we went to the old city Haffe to the gold souq and the clothing souq but mostly to look.
-Bought some hats and some Frankincense.
+to the gold souq and the clothing souq but mostly to look.
+Bought some hats and

 Never saw so much construction- roads and buildings.

-The area has really expanded since we were here in 2005.
+2005.
 There is a new airport almost completed.
-Highways with beautiful traffic circles were filled with nice looking, new cars.
+Highways with beautiful traffic

 The beach area was beautiful and the government has purchased the land on the shoreline.
 The older dwellings and business are to be torn down and a real tourist center will be built around the shimmering, blue, and clear water.